Compact Dash Cam: The Ultimate Guide to Stealthy

 How to Install a Compact Dash Cam for Maximum Stealth

-1. Find the Sweet Spot: The best location is typically on the passenger side of the rearview mirror.
+1. Find the Sweet Spot: The optimal location is typically on the passenger side of the rearview mirror.
 This hides the camera from the driver’s view and keeps it centered for a balanced recording perspective.

 2. Clean the Glass: Before mounting, thoroughly clean the area of the windshield with an alcohol wipe to ensure the adhesive pad gets a strong, secure grip.